Prices verified June 22, 2026

 Why would I use PlushCare over my own doctor?

 Two reasons.
-One: same-day video availability — most PCPs are 2-4 weeks out for new patient appointments.
-Two: PlushCare's clinicians have written enough GLP-1 prescriptions to know which insurance plans cover what, which is often a better signal than a general PCP unfamiliar with the category.
+One: same-day video availability, most PCPs are 2-4 weeks out for new patient appointments.
+Two: PlushCare's clinicians have written enough GLP-1 prescriptions to know which insurance plans cover what.
+That is often a better signal than a general PCP unfamiliar with the category.

 Alternatives to PlushCare